glockenbach/serverless-webshop/README.md

 # serverless-webshop
-A webshop built on serverless amazon components
+A webshop built on serverless aws resources